Read about how we'll respond to positive COVID-19 cases at ARU.

 If we identify two or more confirmed cases of COVID-19 among students or staff who are direct close contacts, proximity contacts or in the same cohort in the University or halls of residence within 14 days – this is defined as an outbreak.

-This would be reported to public health officials and in liaison with the University senior management and public health officials, a risk assessment of the outbreak may indicate that tiered education restrictions need to be implemented and/or self-isolation of one or more halls of residence.
+This would be reported to public health officials and in liaison with the University senior management and public health officials, a risk assessment of the outbreak may indicate that measures to restrict in-person contact (including in-person teaching) may need to be implemented and/or self-isolation of one of more halls of residence.

 Please be aware that if it is agreed that halls need to be put into self-isolation this would happen at very short notice.
 See full details of how we will support students.